Polidea/SiriusObfuscator/README.md

 1. Clone the source
    `git clone ssh://git@gitlab2.polidea.com:23/SwiftObfuscator/ObfuscatorTool.git`

-2. (optional, do it if there's a need for updating the dependencies) Update dependencies
+2. Add git-subtrees remotes
-   `bash Scripts/git_update.sh`
+   `bash Scripts/git_remotes.sh`

-2. Build all the dependent projects and the main project
+3. (optional, do it if there's a need for updating the dependencies) Update dependecies `bash Scripts/git_update.sh`

-   `bash Scripts/build.sh`
+4. Build all the dependent projects and the main project `bash Scripts/build.sh`

 ## Further read